 If you want to know when a new article is published on a magazine or when I talked in TV or was quoted by newspapers check the in the News / Citations section.

-He has written four books; among them, the famous best-seller “Frecce Tricolori – an exciting 50 year flight” published by DeAgostini in 2010, the only official book of the Italian Air Force for the 50th Anniversary of the Frecce Tricolori display team.
+He has written five books and contributed to many more ones; among the books he’s authored, there is the famous best-seller “Frecce Tricolori – an exciting 50 year flight”, the only official book of the Italian Air Force for the 50th Anniversary of the Frecce Tricolori display team, published by DeAgostini in 2010.

 “The 37-year-old Cenciotti rivals ace Aviation Week reporter Bill Sweetman for breaking news about military aircraft.”
 Wired’s Danger Room